Blaisesa/game-project/README.md

     }

 <br><br>
-Pac-Man cannot pass through vents
-Certain areas, like vents, act as solid obstacles that block Pac-Man’s movement, requiring the player to navigate around them.
+Pac-Man cannot pass through vents, they act as solid obstacles that block Pac-Man’s movement, requiring the player to navigate around them.

     for (let vent of vents) {
         if (collision(pacman, vent)) {